aahowel3/Flow-Sorting-Nuclei/README.md

 calculateIRSscores.R then takes the chrXIRSscores_micsample.txt and chrX IRSscores_macsample.txt files to calculate the mean IRS scores for each sample and create a barplot of the IRS distribution

-calculateIRSscores_all.R consolidates scores over all 5 chromosomes
+calculateIRSscores_all.R consolidates scores over all 5 chromosomes and graphs them in a histogram

 ##Project 4 - investigating low coverage (table 2) of FACS samples compared to WC samples
 in work/aahowel3/flowsortdata/2931489_Howell/human_contamination